 Regional and national stakeholders benefit from an enhanced and sustained RCOOS through easy access to data and information required for safety, commerce, public health and ecosystem management.
-In October 2014, SECOORA evaluated existing stakeholder needs assessments1 for the SE, vetted findings with the Board, and confirmed four thematic priority areas on which SECOORA should focus: 1) Ecosystems:

-Water Quality and Living Marine Resources; 2) Coastal Hazards; 3) Marine Operations; and 4) Climate Variability.
+In October 2014, SECOORA conducted a stakeholder needs assessments1 for the SE, vetted findings with the Board, and confirmed four thematic priority areas on which SECOORA should focus: 1) Ecosystems: Water Quality and Living Marine Resources; 2) Coastal Hazards; 3) Marine Operations; and 4) Climate Variability.
 The goals and objectives of this proposal reflect and address these priorities.

 Our major partners are identified in the Project Summary, and SECOORA also engages stakeholders through participation in regional and national teams, meetings, conferences, science fairs, newsletters and focused workshops as well as collaborations with the other RAs.
 Several students are directly supported as part of this proposal and many others are engaged by PIs, resulting in significant contribution to development of future scientists.
-Additionally, SECOORA actively participates in regional groups such as NOAA's Southeast and Caribbean Regional Team (SECART), the Southeast Disaster Recovery Partnership, and the Southeast Ocean and Coastal Acidification Network (SOCAN), which represent key stakeholder groups.
+Additionally, SECOORA actively participates in regional groups such as NOAA's Southeast and Caribbean Regional Team (SECART), the Southeast Disaster Recovery Partnership, the Southeast Ocean and Coastal Acidification Network (SOCAN), and the Florida Atlantic Coast Telemetry (FACT) Network which represent key stakeholder groups.
 Each of these collaborations further leverages SECOORA work and outreach.

-Goals, Objectives and Workplans
+Goals, Objectives, and Workplans

-With the \$2,749,363 funding, SECOORA will implement Goals 1 through 4 to support SECOORA's base capacity.
+With the \$3,570,942 funding, SECOORA will implement Goals 1 through 4 and 6 (as identified in our original proposal) to support SECOORA's base capacity and enhance the ROOS.
 SECOORA will maintain existing infrastructure and, barring significant accidents or failures, will target system uptime of 85%.
-Unfortunately, Hurricane Irma has significantly impacted a number of observing assets in the region, which will have an impact on our ability to meet this uptime goal.
-In addition, SECOORA will add new observing infrastructure (Goal 3) needed to fill long-standing gaps in our regional network and build capacity required to ensure SECOORA's long-term viability as a regional enterprise.
+In addition, SECOORA will add new observing infrastructure (Goals 3 and 6) needed to fill long-standing gaps in our regional network and build capacity required to ensure SECOORA's long-term viability as a regional enterprise.

-SECOORA is a mature RA supporting extensive observing assets (Figure 2), some of which have been in continuous operation since 1998.
+SECOORA is a mature RA supporting extensive observing assets (Appendix 1, Figure 2), some of which have been in continuous operation since 1998.
 As one of 11 RAs established through US IOOS, SECOORA coordinates coastal and ocean observing activities, facilitates dialogue among stakeholders, and provides a governance framework that supports regional observing across the linked sub-regions of the SE US, including the WFS, southern and eastern FL, and the SAB.
 SECOORA seeks to meet SE decision-maker needs for coastal and ocean information by sustaining and advancing the RCOOS through implementation of four goals over the next five years.
 Objectives and tasks are also included in Table 3, Milestones.
 For each goal, the objectives, technical approach, data management, and product development are described.